Chota, Ecuador

-The upper valley of the Mira River, called the Chota River in its upstream portion, in northern Ecuador, and the small villages in it are usually referred to as 'El Chota', and it runs east–west between the two ranges of the Andes.
+The Chota is the upper river valley of the Mira River in Ecuador.
+The small villages along it are usually referred to as 'El Chota', and it runs east–west between the two ranges of the Andes.
 It lies in the provinces of Imbabura, Carchi and (to the west) Esmeraldas.
 The river and its upper valley are situated about halfway between the equator and the Colombian border.
 Accessed off Route 35, the nearest major city is Quito, but Ibarra is the major market centre just south of the valley.
 It is reputed to be where the best soccer players in the country tend to come from.

 In the only village actually named el Chota, Spanish-speaking black Creole villagers have a resident Catholic priest and community centers, but there are eleven other Afro-Ecuadorean villages with more than 100 inhabitants in the upper Chota (El Juncal, Piquiucho, Chalguayacu, et al.).
 The Quechua-speaking farmers and mestizo landowners live where there is rain for agriculture, more than 250 m. above the valley bottomlands higher up in the Andes mountains.
 All the parroquias (provincial administrative centers) presiding over the Valley —except Ambuquí— are at those elevations.
 Located beside the Chota River, the Chotans (choteños) live from growing sugar cane, making aguardiente (cane brandy) and a range of other irrigated crops (tomatoes, avocados and beans) and raising pigs and goats.
 The valley bottom lies at around 1700 metres but the Panamerican Highway to the north rises quickly to over 3000 metres high.